lehmannro/commithero/README.rst

 Synopsis
 ========

-It caches results from previous runs in the repository for performance reasons.
-A `commithero.state.Repository` is pickled to a file called ``.commithero`` (see ``--cache`` to modify its name) and loaded in consecutive passes.
+Results from previous runs are cached for performance reasons.
+Technically, a `commithero.state.Repository` is pickled to a file called ``.commithero`` (see ``--cache`` to modify its name) and loaded in consecutive passes.
 Use ``--nocache`` to skip the cache.

 If your committers screw up their settings -- and boy, they do! -- you can